-A new study could help earlier diagnosis of Parkinson's disease, after a Malaysian researcher working for Newcastle University in the UK identified that even early in the disease people experience symptoms.
+A new study could help earlier diagnosis of Parkinson's disease, after Newcastle University researchers identified that even early in the disease people experience symptoms.

 While movement - motor - problems are the main symptom of Parkinson’s disease, non-motor problems such as drooling, anxiety and bowel problems affect a large number of patients and begin sooner than previously thought.
 Earlier diagnosis could lead to earlier treatment and therefore allow patients to have a better quality of life.